imtaylorgriffin/imtaylorgriffin/README.md

 # 🦅 Taylor Griffin

 **`Computer Information Technology student at Texas Christian University`**

+Technology has been my driving passion since I can remember, from tinkering with computers and gadgets to exploring different programming languages, I've always had an insatiable curiosity for all things tech-related!
+This passion has led me to pursue a Bachelor of Science in Computer Information Technology at TCU, where I have gained a solid foundation in various technical disciplines.

 <!--
 **imtaylorgriffin/imtaylorgriffin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.